arjungecon/Repl-Sorkin18/README.md

-# Repl-Sorkin18
-Replication code for Sorkin (2018).
+# Replication of Sorkin (2018) - Ranking Firms using Revealed Preferences